Twitter released its Spaces for beta testing in December 2020, calling it “a small experiment focused on the intimacy of human voice.”

 Twitter Spaces vs Clubhouse – How are they different?

 Some major differences between Twitter Spaces and Clubhouse are:

-Twitter Spaces will have live captions, so listeners can also read what is being said.
-But Clubhouse doesn’t have
+- Twitter Spaces will have live captions, so listeners can also read what is being said.
+But Clubhouse doesn’t have this feature.

 And Twitter Spaces has a good chance of replacing Clubhouse even on iOS.